DanielBachler/csci305-ml-lab/README.md

 ### list2Set function

-Write a function `list2Set` that convertes a list into a set ensuring that the properties of a well formed set, i.e., that is has no duplicates, are maintained.
+Write a function `list2Set` that converts a list into a set ensuring that the properties of a well formed set, i.e., that is has no duplicates, are maintained.
 You may find it useful to make use of your `isMember` function in your `list2Set` function.

 For example: